aenglisc/stepik_haskell/README.md

 # Functional Programming in Haskell

-Exercises from Functional Programming in Haskell on Stepik by K. Moskvin
+Exercises from Functional Programming in Haskell on [Stepik](https://stepik.org) by K. Moskvin The course is based on `ghci 7.8.2`
 * [Part 1](https://stepik.org/course/75)
 * [Part 2](https://stepik.org/course/693)